 For dessert, we all went with baklava for the table, and Turkish coffee for everyone.

 I’m actually not a fan of baklava at all.
 There’s nothing particularly wrong with Cafe Izmir’s version, but baklava in general is WAY too sweet for my tastes.
 I used to be able to handle that kind of sugar rush when I was in high school, but not so much these days.
-That being said, it did have a nice, flaky crust and a buttery flavor underneath all that sugar.
+With all that said, it did have a nice, flaky crust and a buttery flavor underneath all that sugar.
 The Turkish coffee, though?
 In one word – awesome.
 It’s strong as an ox, just like good Turkish coffee should be, and really brought back memories of enjoying coffee on my two visits to Istanbul.
 It’s well worth the price of admission.
 Though my co-worker wasn’t terribly amused when I tried to demonstrate how to fortune tell from the coffee grounds…

 Rating: I will average this one out to 3 1/2 stars, downgraded mainly to uneven food quality on my first visit.
 The second visit would have been a solid 4.
 A long-overdue addition to the downtown dining scene, especially since it’s right next door to my office.